 Thibodeaux ends his high school career in dominant fashion

 Thibodeaux wrapped up his high school career in now trademark dominant style.
 During his final season, he tallied 54 tackles, 18 sacks, and 5 forced fumbles.
-The outstanding production took him to 54 sacks in 4 years and earned him the Californian Defensive Player of the Year Award.
+The outstanding production took him to 54 sacks in four years and earned him the Californian Defensive Player of the Year Award.
 Furthermore, he was named a first-team All-American.

 During this time, a fierce battle raged to secure his college football commitment.
 Thibodeaux received over 25 offers.
 Narrowing down his options, he visited Alabama, Florida, FSU, and Oregon.
 Following the conclusion of his high school career, he committed to Oregon, stating at the time: